geekzter/azure-vdc/README.md

 - Application VM's with IIS enabled, as Azure Pipeline agent deployed
 - A Bastion server that is used as jump server to connect to other VM's.
 Note this should not be needed in practice as all operation should use Infrastructure as Code (cattle vs. pets) approach
 - Several PaaS services connected as Service Endpoints into the AzureFirewall subnet
-- A Point to Site (P2S VPN), that can be leveraged for transitive access to PaaS services using Service Endpoints (only HTTPS)
+- A Point to Site (P2S VPN), that can be leveraged for transitive access to PaaS services using HTTPS Service Endpoints
-- Terraform, PowerShell & Azure Pipelines to do the automation
+- Infrastructure provisioning through Terraform, PowerShell and (optionally) Azure Pipeline
+- AppServers auto-joined to Azure Pipelines Deployment Group, application deployment from Azure Pipeline

 ## Pre-Requisites
 These project uses Terraform, PowerShell Core with Az module, ASP.NET, and Azure Pipelines.
 You will need an Azure subscription for created resources and Terraform Backend.
 Use the links below and/or a package manager of your choice (e.g. brew, chocolatey, scoop) to install required components